freshesx/humans/README.md

 ## Using vue-human in your application

-Step 1: In your terminal
+Step 1: Install vue-human to your project in your terminal.

 ``` bash
 $ yarn add vue-human
 ```

-Step 2: Must set babel in your webpack
+Step 2: Must set babel loader for vue-human in your webpack.

 > Install in Webpack 2